All Aboard the Allure of the Seas

 Joshua worked up an appetite after all that dancing and tucked into a lovely chicken dinner.

-Breakfast, plan C was to get room service so that I could have a coffee and get ready, while Joshua picked his way through the fruit, cereal and pastries.
-It worked well, but I felt bad for Janelle, our stateroom attendant, so we didn’t repeat the experience.
+We ordered room service which meant I could enjoy a coffee and get ready, while Joshua picked his way through the fruit, cereal and pastries.

-As an early riser, there was plenty of time for me to take in the breathtaking sights around the ship before we docked in St Thomas.
+There was plenty of time for a stroll around the ship before we docked in St Thomas.

-As I had read about Magens Bay being one of the world’s most beautiful beaches, I felt it was an absolute must for me to get off the ship and see it for myself.
+As I had read about Magens Bay being one of the world’s most beautiful beaches.
+This made it an absolute must for me to get off the ship to see it for myself.

-It had come to my attention that I had been on the ship for 4 days and not yet walked through Central Park.
+After 4 days I realised I had not yet walked through Central Park.
 I was starting to realise that 7 days simply wasn’t going to be long enough.
 So off I went to take a walk and some photos and videos.

 After a bite to eat it was time to soak up the sun.